Stackclash/5e-vault/5. Mechanics/Classes/Bard.md

 #### Spellcasting Focus

-You can use a musical instrument as a spellcasting focus for your bard spells.
+You can use a [[5.
+Mechanics/Items/Musical Instrument.md\|musical instrument]] as a spellcasting focus for your bard spells.

 ### Jack of All Trades (Level 2)